Red-rimmed melania: Shell description

-This species has an elongate, conical shell, which is usually light brown, marked with rust-colored spots.
+This species has an elongated, conical shell, which is usually light brown, marked with rust-colored spots.
 An operculum is present.
 In some places, such as in Israel, the shells are colored in black or dark brown, probably to help conceal the snail on the background of the basalt rocks of the Sea of Galilee (Kinnereth).

 The average shell length is about 20–27 mm or 30–36 mm, but exceptional specimens may be up to 80 mm long.
 Shells of this species have 10–15 whorls.

 Distribution

-This species is native to northern Africa and southern Asia.
+This species is speculated to be native to subtropical and tropical Africa (excluding West Africa), Indo-Pacific region, and South Asia, as well as the Arabian Peninsula, or to northern Africa and southern Asia.